GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/genomics_sequencing/cut_and_tag.rst

 =====

 .. time::
-   For 32 samples and one person: ~5 hours through tagmentation, ~4 hours for DNA extraction; **total ~9 hours**
+   - For 32 samples and one person: ~5 hours through tagmentation, ~4 hours for DNA extraction; **total ~9 hours**
+   - For 5 and 2 samples: 7 hours and 5.5 hours total, respectively

 Prepare buffers
 ------------------

 .. note::

-   The proposed volume in the Active Motif documentation is greatly in excess!
-The volumes listed here are exactly the volumes you need, so you should make some excess, but not to the extent that the official protocol does.
+   The proposed volumes in the Active Motif documentation are greatly in excess!
+As described above, a good rule of thumb is to make **10% extra** for all the recipes listed.
+For the Transposomes Master Mix, make a bit less, since the kit doesn't provide much extra of this reagent.

 h.
 Defrost Protease Inhibitor Cocktail (PIC) on ice and 5% Digitonin at room temperature.
 i.
 Prepare Complete Tagmentation Buffer, Complete Dig-300 Buffer, and Complete Dig-Wash buffer per condition.
 Make some excess.